I’m totally new to this. What exactly IS yoga?

 I’m pregnant!
 Can I still do yoga?
 Is it going to help or hurt me?

 Consult your physician!
 This is a question for you and your doctor.
 Again, we are not medical professionals.
 In general, pregnant women, regardless of the trimester, should avoid deep twisting, back bends, inversions, and poses that put any pressure on the belly, among various other poses.
 We also strongly discourage pregnant women from practicing in heated classes.
 That said, low level, Restorative, or Yin unheated classes may be ok, but always listen to your body (and your doctor!).
-You should also check out our Prenatal series, which runs a few times a year and is tailored specifically to pregnant women’s physiology.
+You should also check out our Prenatal series, which runs a few times a year and is tailored specifically to pregnant women’s physiology and mental state.